hikashi/multi-robot-explore/README.md

 # Multi-Turtlebot Simulation Exploration based on RRT
+This package is a compilation of the RRT package in a much complete package rather than figuring map merging and other function from other resipotary.
+This would serve as a self-contained package for the exploration module using simulation for the turtlebot.

 credit to hasauino for creating the RRT exploration packages.

 [RRT Exploration package](https://github.com/hasauino/rrt_exploration "RRT Exploration").